Fact Sheet – Indian Residential Schools Settlement Agreement

 Common Experience Payment

 - The deadline for applying for the CEP was September 19, 2011.
-A number of applications for the CEP are still under review.

 - For Statistics on CEP